sxjczzl/Homebrew-brew/docs/FAQ.md

 Which is usually: `~/Library/Caches/Homebrew`

+### How do I opt out of Homebrew's anonymous user data aggregation?

+Homebrew has begun gathering anonymous aggregate user behaviour analytics and reporting these to Google Analytics.
+Users are notified of this when they first run `brew update` or install Homebrew.

+Homebrew analytics helps the maintainers and leaving it on is appreciated.
+However, if you want to opt out of Homebrew's analytics, you can set this variable in your environment:

+`export HOMEBREW_NO_ANALYTICS=1`

+Alternatively, this will prevent analytics from ever being sent:

+`brew analytics off`

+See the [Analytics page](https://github.com/Homebrew/brew/blob/master/docs/Analytics.md) in our documentation for more.

 ### My Mac `.app`s don’t find `/usr/local/bin` utilities!
 GUI apps on macOS don’t have `/usr/local/bin` in their `PATH` by default.
 If you’re on Mountain Lion, you can fix this by running